vr & biosignals: increasing interpersonal understanding via a vr co-op driving game

 I was in charge of audio and displaying information to the player.
 I added music and sound effect files to game in Unity using C#.
 I set up music to start/stop with key command (if not playing at start of game) and controls to manually adjust volume (as the first version was more of a Wizard of Oz concept).
 Set up sound effects and mic input, with ability to change mic volume and pitch (which broke/was buggy in Unity).
-Set up BPM count that mimicked integration with biosignals (went up when the player hit an obstacle, and could also be manually adjusted.)
+I also up BPM count that mimicked integration with Biosignals (went up when the player hit an obstacle, and could also be manually adjusted.)

 Controls (version 0.5):

 Right arrow: Increase mic pitch

 Down arrow: Decrease radio volume